ForModLabUHel/forClimate/README_mottiprebas.md

 ```python
 	python mottiprebas.py -y 20 -i 5 -m MottiPrebasSimulations -d initmotti/prebasTest*.txt -s mottistand/Stand.txt -t mottimodeltree/ModelTrees.txt -c prebascoeff/PrebasCoefficient -r 2 -w 1 -e 2025 -f 2025
 ```
+Scroll to the right to see the full command line.

 >[!IMPORTANT]
 >The mottiprebas.py script must be executed in *forClimate* directory.
 It will use weather and climate scenario
 >databases installed in *forClimate* project.